laviavigdor/life-hacks/docs/dev-guidelines.md

 3. What are the maintenance costs?
 4. How does it affect performance?

+## Documentation Guidelines
+1. **Technical Decisions**
+   - Document all technical decisions in `docs/implementation-notes.md`
+   - For each decision, include:
+     - Context: Why the decision was needed
+     - Alternatives: What options were considered
+     - Decision: What was chosen and why
+     - Consequences: Both positive and negative impacts
+   - Update the document when decisions change

+2. **Implementation Notes Structure**
+   - Start with a high-level summary of the system
+   - Include an architecture diagram using Mermaid.js:
+     ```markdown
+     # System Overview

+     ## Architecture Diagram
+     ```mermaid
+     graph TD
+         A[Component A] --> B[Component B]
+         B --> C[Component C]
+         style A fill:#f9f,stroke:#333
+         style B fill:#bbf,stroke:#333
+         style C fill:#bfb,stroke:#333
+     ```
+     ```
+   - Document key components and their interactions
+   - Highlight data flow and state management
+   - Update diagram when architecture changes
+   - Keep diagrams simple and focused on current phase

+3. **Todo List Management**
+   - Mark completed tasks with completion date
+   - Document any deviations from original plans
+   - Add new tasks discovered during implementation

+4. **Phase Handoff**
+   - Document all completed work at the end of each phase
+   - Note any technical decisions and their rationale
+   - List known limitations or technical debt
+   - Update requirements for subsequent phases based on learnings
+   - Document any dependencies or prerequisites added
+   - Run and fix all linting issues: `npm run lint`
+   - Verify build succeeds: `npm run build`
+   - Only mark phase as complete when both lint and build pass

 ## Error Handling Strategy
 - Input Validation Errors: Clear user feedback
 - API Errors: Retry with backoff